Declaring/changing primary curriculum or major

 - Students interested pursuing a dual degree in LAS must petition the college for approval.
 Apply for admission to dual degree candidacy.

 Students who are already within LAS may request curricular changes at two times each semester: at the beginning of each semester or at mid-semester.
 If you are ready to change your major within LAS, complete the Curriculum Change Form during the posted application period.
-Application dates for fall 2020 are June 1 - 26, and August 17 - September 4 for all majors except CS+X programs.
+Application dates for spring 2021 are October 4 - 29, and January 11 - February 1 for all majors except CS+X programs.
 Have questions?
 Visit the LAS Student Academic Affairs office in 2002 Lincoln Hall.

 First-year freshmen who wish to change from one LAS major to another LAS major may request a curricular change at the beginning of their second semester of enrollment.